 This hotel is right on the beach with its own beach access trail.
 They have spacious rooms, each with a balcony and ocean view.
 Has an on-site restaurant, pool and recently finished new villas.

 This hotel has 13 bungalows designed Balinese style, pool and on-site restaurant.
 Right across the street from Chiquita beach.
 A nice upscale hotel for someone looking for something rustic but modern and comfortable.

 This lodge has 9 rooms and suites that are perfect for couples or families with a very nature feel as they’re all wooden buildings.
 It’s a short walk to Chiquita beach and they also have a pool.

 This basic but comfortable hotel is 250 meters from Chiquita beach.
 Has an on-site restaurant and 6 rooms with a patio.

 Tierra de Suenos Eco Lodge & Wellness Center

 This lodge has 7 wooden bungalows and is a full service wellness center, offering wellness programs and yoga classes.

 Things to do at Playa Chiquita

 Playa Chiquita is a great home base for your trip in Puerto Viejo for someone looking for a quiet and tranquil area.
-You’re also close to several attractions like Jaguar Rescue Center, an animal rescue center and Prancing Pony, horseback riding center and walking distance to the beach.
+You’re also close to several attractions like Jaguar Rescue Center and Prancing Pony horseback riding center.
+Walking distance to the beach.